o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/text-replacement.md

 The data within the "details" field can be updated with the following fields:

-`name` The name of the node, argument or return type
+`name`: The name of the node, argument, or return type.

 `category` The category to place the node in, supports nested categories by using the / character (i.e. "Gameplay/Missions")